 The theme for the 2017-2018 Academic Decathlon® is Africa.

-The overall curricular theme for 2017–2018 will be Africa.
+The overall curricular theme for 2019–2020 will be In Sickness and In Health.
 Following is some general information on the topics in each of the subject areas.

-- SCIENCE: The science topic will be an introduction to the biology of infectious diseases, with an emphasis on diseases that have had a significant impact on Africa.
+- SCIENCE: The science topic will be the biology of Cancer.

 - LITERATURE: The literature curriculum will include critical reading, one long work of literature, and selected shorter works.
-The long work of literature will be the novel Things Fall Apart by Chinua Achebe.
+The long work of literature will be the novel Frandenstein by Mary Shelley for Decathlon and Fever 1793 by Laurie Halse Anderson for Pentathlon.

-- SOCIAL SCIENCE: The social science curriculum will provide an introduction to the history of Africa, with an emphasis on West Africa.
+- SOCIAL SCIENCE: The social science curriculum will cover the history of healthcare.

-- ECONOMICS: The economics curriculum will cover fundamental economic concepts, microeconomics, and macroeconomics and will also include a thematic section on African economic history and development.
+- ECONOMICS: The economics curriculum will cover fundamental economic concepts, microeconomics, and macroeconomics and will also include a thematic section on health economies.

 Please see the full subject area outlines for more details.
-You can also order study materials through our program brochure.
 Our team prepares approachable resource guides and helpful practice tests and other tools that you can use with your team to do your best on competition day.

 What You'll Do On Competition Day